Introduction: What is a Good Level of Forecast Accuracy?

 Chapter 2: What Factors Affect the Attainable Forecast Accuracy

-This means that demand is easier to forecast for hypermarkets and megastores than for convenience stores or chains of small hardware stores.
+This means that an accurate forecasting formula is easier to create for hypermarkets and megastores than for convenience stores or chains of small hardware stores.
 Likewise, it is easier to forecast for discounters than for similar-sized supermarkets, because regular supermarkets might have an assortment ten times larger in terms of SKUs, meaning average sales per item are far lower.

 Forecast accuracy improves with the level of aggregation: When aggregating over SKU’s or over time, the same effect of larger volumes dampening the impact of random variation can be seen.
 This means that forecast accuracy measured on a product group level or for a chain of stores is higher than when looking at individual SKU’s in specific stores.
 Likewise, the forecast accuracy measured on a monthly or weekly rather than a daily basis is usually significantly higher.